ualbertalib/Developer-Handbook/README.md

 To use these as credentials:

-1. share your public key (**id_rsa.pub**) with your friendly neighborhood systems administrator:
+1. share your public key (**id_rsa.pub**) with your friendly neighborhood systems administrator
-2. before attempting to login for the first time in a session (hint add it to your bash profile)
+2. before attempting to login for the first time in a session, you must start the ssh agent and add your key (hint add this to your bash profile):

   ```
+  eval `ssh-agent -s`
   ssh-add
   ```